ESLint Formatting for TypeScript: A Comprehensive Guide

 },

-.
-These presets provide a good starting point with a set of commonly used and well - tested rules.
+Instead of manually configuring every rule, use pre-configured presets like eslint:recommended and plugin:@typescript-eslint/recommended.
+These presets provide a good starting point with a set of commonly used and well-tested rules.

 Integrate ESLint with your IDE (e.g., Visual Studio Code).
 There are ESLint extensions available for most popular IDEs.
-This allows you to see linting errors and warnings in real - time as you write code, improving your development efficiency.
+This allows you to see linting errors and warnings in real-time as you write code, improving your development efficiency.

 Set up ESLint in your continuous integration (CI) pipeline.
-This ensures that all code changes are checked against the defined rules before being merged into the main branch, maintaining a high - quality codebase.
+This ensures that all code changes are checked against the defined rules before being merged into the main branch, maintaining a high-quality codebase.

 ESLint is a powerful tool for formatting and linting TypeScript code.
-By understanding the fundamental concepts, following the usage methods, adopting common practices, and implementing best practices, developers can maintain a clean, consistent, and error - free TypeScript codebase.
-Whether you are working on a small project or a large - scale application, integrating ESLint into your development workflow is highly recommended.
+By understanding the fundamental concepts, following the usage methods, adopting common practices, and implementing best practices, developers can maintain a clean, consistent, and error-free TypeScript codebase.
+Whether you are working on a small project or a large-scale application, integrating ESLint into your development workflow is highly recommended.